fatiando.utils)¶Miscellaneous utility functions and classes.

 the maximum absolute value of data

-, will return also the standard deviation used to
+If True, will return also the standard deviation used to

 contaminate data